Titanic Lessons, Experiments, Activities, and More!

 This is another topic that students get VERY opinionated about.
 Some believe that it is very wrong that people are taking pieces from the Titanic and others understand the artifacts’ educational and scientific value.
 We have always written a persuasive essay using student opinions on the issue.
 There are tons of articles and videos about it online.
 The sheets above are from my Titanic Bundle Pack and outline both arguments.
 You can see the bundle HERE.

 That is most of the experiments we do!
 There are a few others in the book, too.
 One I always use is where you use a water jug to show water pressure.
-Another activity I do each year is to have students or teachers come in your room as a surprise and put on a two minute scene.
+Another activity I do each year is to have students or teachers come in your room as a surprise and put on a chaotic two minute scene.
 Then, ask your students about what they saw.
-Many can't remember what the people were wearing, what they were talking about, etc. This shows how difficult it was to get eyewitness testimony from those that witnessed the sinking, even if they WERE right there.
+Many can’t remember what the people were wearing, what they were talking about, etc. This shows how difficult it was to get eyewitness testimony from those that witnessed the sinking, even if they WERE right there.

 I always like to connect our units across the curriculum, and there is SO much math involved in the Titanic!
 Several years ago, I created these Titanic Math Printables for FREE.
 You can download them HERE for FREE!